 - How about the homophone of course?

-For number 2, the answer is “lone.”
+Secondly, for number 2 the answer is “lone.”
 Loan refers to a thing, usually money that is borrowed and usually entails interest during payback time.
 Lone, on the other hand, means single, isolated, or lacking companions.

-For course, the answer is coarse.
+Finally, for question 3, the homophone of course is coarse.
 A course is something you participate in – a university course, an English course – and coarse means “a rough, harsh texture.”

-Below are the commonly-used homophones in the English language.
+Below are more commonly-used homophones in the English language.
 To help you understand their meanings better, check out the sample sentences below.